-MUS 173 - Opera Production I
+MUS 173 - Opera Production I Lab: 9

 This course provides an applied laboratory study of the processes involved in the production of an opera.
 Topics include fundamental practices, principles, and techniques associated with producing operas of various musical periods with an emphasis on vocal technique.
 Upon completion, students should be able to participate in an assigned position in a college opera production.
-This course has been approved to satisfy the Comprehensive Articulation Agreement pre-major and/or elective course requirement.

-MUS 174 - Opera Production II
+MUS 174 - Opera Production II (Coll/Tran)